BME Design Fellows

 Design Project Independent Study

-Requires pre-approval by professor Mark Palmeri - A semester of Design Health
+Requires pre-approval by Dr. Mark Palmeri - One semester of Design Health (Dr. Richardson)

-NOTE: One advanced design elective is required if you take BME473L/474L, otherwise two advanced electives are required if you choose to take a 1-semester capstone design course.
+NOTE: One advanced design elective is required if you take BME473L/474L; otherwise, if you choose to take a 1-semester capstone design course, then two advanced electives are required.

 -